Lower Limb Swelling: Causes and Solutions

 This can help break up fibrotic tissue and return fluid towards the heart.

-5. Elevation
+5. Elevation and Lower Limb

-Peripheral oedema, left unmanageed, can lead to many adverse irreversible outcomes.
 The chronic swelling causes further damage to the vascular system and surrounding soft tissues.
-Some of the consequences of leaving peripheral oedema unmanageed include:

-1. More severe varicose veins
+1. More severe varicose veins on lower limb

 f81e4411-bcfe-4221-b75e-6d007f34b495

 In severe cases, a varicose vein may rupture, or develop into varicose ulcers on the skin.
-These will require care management.

 2. Telangiectasia

 Also known as “spider veins, this refers to damage to the tiny blood vessels in the lower limbs.
-These tiny blood vessels balloon and distort and create visible threadlike red lines.

-3. Haemosiderosis
+3. Haemosiderosis on leg

 10842733-3e7c-497b-8127-eaea111a1415

 This is where the iron in the red blood cells leaks out and stains the skin a brown colour.
+Lower Limb

 4. Pitting Oedema

-Due to the extended period of time, the fluid in the lower limbs has been pooling.
 This chronic stasis of fluid becomes fibrotic.
 When these fibrotic areas are compressed, they leave a prolonged mark.

-Seek Care Management at an Early Stage!
+Seek Care Management at an Early Stage for lower limb

 We’ve moved!
 Find us at 390 Orchard Road, Palais Renaissance #04-04, Singapore 238871